 Recipients of the Sustainability Research Grants may request to have the award applied as a tuition scholarship, to cover research-related expenses or a combination of the two.
-A committee of faculty and staff along with the Director of the Undergraduate Research Program, the Dean of Elon College and the Director of Sustainability, with input from student members of the Environmental Advisory Council, will make the final determination as to the nature of each award (scholarship, grant or combination).
+A committee of faculty and staff along with the Director of the Undergraduate Research Program and the Director of Sustainability, with input from student members of the Environmental Advisory Council as needed, will make the final determination as to the nature of each award (scholarship, grant or combination).

-The mentor/student team must submit (via email) the completed application to the Director of Sustainability by 5 p.m. on the date of the deadline.
+The mentor/student team must submit (via email) the completed application to the Director of Sustainability (email@example.com) and Director of the Undergraduate Research Program (firstname.lastname@example.org) by 5 p.m. on the date of the deadline.

 Note: To receive any support for undergraduate research activities involving human subjects, approval from the Institutional Review Board (IRB) must be in place before any data collection takes place.
 View the IRB Web site for more information about this requirement.